evolvingstuff/vdw2/content/posts/leishmaniasis-from-sand-flea-might-be-fought-by-vitamin-d-several-studies.md

 * Vitamin D increases killing of intracellular Leishmania amazonensis in vitro independently of macrophage oxidative mechanisms - Sept 2020 https://doi.org/10.1017/S0031182020001791

-* VitaminDwiki - <a href="/posts/hypothesis-leishmania-parasitic-infection-can-be-reduced-by-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Hypothesis: Leishmania parasitic infection can be reduced by Vitamin D – May 2015">Hypothesis: Leishmania parasitic infection can be reduced by Vitamin D – May 2015</a>
+* VitaminDWiki - <a href="/posts/hypothesis-leishmania-parasitic-infection-can-be-reduced-by-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Hypothesis: Leishmania parasitic infection can be reduced by Vitamin D – May 2015">Hypothesis: Leishmania parasitic infection can be reduced by Vitamin D – May 2015</a>

 ---